jackyzha0/jackyzha0.github.io/content/thoughts/scientific progress.md

 Has the scientific culture of being wrong now vs a few hundred years ago changed?
 Would Einstein survive in the modern age?
 Probably not.

-Hypothesizing that this is leading to small incremental changes rather than monumental new theories/original work from being developed.
+Hypothesizing that this is leading to small incremental changes rather than monumental new theories/original work from being developed. (see: [[thoughts/academia]])

 > "Science advances one funeral at a time"